Surviving Postpartum Depression/Anxiety

 -I found out that the depression side of me needed help but the anxiety side of me said I can’t trust anyone.

--I found out that it is common in new mothers.
+-I found out that it is common for new mothers.
 One out of seven new mothers went through PPD, PPA or both.

 What is Postpartum Depression (PPD)?